Nahid3007/mesh2vtk/README.md

 ![vtu_with_fem_mapping](./figures/test_model_vtu_with_fem_entity_mapping.png "vtu with fem mapping")

-Shell thicknesses can also been visualized as shown on an OptiStruct converted vtu model.
+Shell thicknesses can also been visualized as shown in the OptiStruct converted vtu model below.
 If 3D elements are also present the thickness values are set to NaN.

 ![element_thickness](./figures/element_thickness.png "vtu with fem mapping")